getsentry/sentry-docs/src/collections/_documentation/performance/discover/query-builder.md

 ## Saved Query

-Although search queries are shareable, you can save them as Saved Queries.
-Saved Queries are visible to the entire organization.
-In other words, Saved Queries **are not** scoped to the user's account.
-You can find Saved Queries on the Discover homepage with the yellow star icon.
-You can use either a pre-built query or an existing saved query to create a new Saved Query.
+Although search queries are shareable, you can save them as saved queries.
+Saved queries are visible to the entire organization.
+In other words, saved queries **are not** scoped to the user's account.
+You can find saved queries on the Discover homepage with the avatar of whoever built it.
+Circular Sentry logos indicate pre-built queries.
+You can use either a pre-built query or an existing saved query to create a new saved query.

 ### Creating a new Saved Query

-You may create a new Saved Query in one of the following ways:
+You may create a new saved query in one of the following ways:

 - From a pre-built query:
     1. Click on "Save as..." in the top right
-    2. Enter the name of your Saved Query
+    2. Enter the name of your saved query
     3. Click "Save"
-- From a Saved Query:
+- From a saved query:
-    1. Make changes to a Saved Query
+    1. Make changes to a saved query
     2. Click on "Save as..." in the top right
-    3. Enter the name of your Saved Query
+    3. Enter the name of your saved query
     4. Click "Save"

 ### Saving Changes

-Changes to a Saved Query **will not** automatically be saved.
-An exception to this rule is renaming a Saved Query.
+Changes to a saved query **will not** automatically be saved.
+An exception to this rule is renaming a saved query.
 Note that the state is still reflected in the URL so that you can share the URLs even though they're not saved.
-If you've made any unsaved changes to a Saved Query, you can click on the "Update Query" button in the top right corner.
+If you've made any unsaved changes to a saved query, you can click on the "Update Query" button in the top right corner.

 ### Renaming a Saved Query

-1. Click on the Saved Query name with the pencil icon
+1. Click on the saved query name with the pencil icon
 2. Enter a new name
 3. Click "Enter" or click outside to confirm changes
 4. The name is automatically saved